JRBirch/FoodCalendar/README.md

 `npm start` or `node ./dist/app`

 ## Command Line Args
+These arguments are only allowed when running the instance from node, not when running tests with jest.

 ### --frontend
 The app can be run with three different frontends.
 One has been written using purely vanilla js and makes use of server side rendering, the other two have been written using React js (one with typescript) and are single page applications.
 Ensure you are in the backend folder and run,